 CHARLES COLE began his musical training as a chorister at Westminster Cathedral.
 He went on to win a major music scholarship to Ampleforth and organ scholarships at Exeter College, Oxford and Westminster Cathedral.
 He is Assistant Director of Music at the London’s Brompton Oratory where he directs the London Oratory Junior Choir which, in addition to its liturgical duties, provides the Children’s Chorus for the Royal Ballet’s productions at Covent Garden.
 He is Director of Music at St Philip’s School where he also directs the Schola.
-He is also Deputy Organist at Westminster Cathedral.
-In September 2012 he took up a new position as Director of the Schola Cantorum at the London Oratory School.
+In addition he is Director of the Schola Cantorum at the London Oratory School.

-His recordings as an organist include Vivaldi’s Beatus vir and Duruflé’s Requiem, the music for an award-winning Volkswagen Polo TV advert, contributions to the Rhinegold Dictionary of Music & Sound and two CDs of contemporary church music by John Streeting and Jonathan Willcocks.
-He has also played on a number of radio and television broadcasts including a live broadcast of Midnight Mass from Westminster Cathedral and at the Installation of Vincent Nichols as Archbishop of Westminster (BBC television).
+His recordings as an organist include Vivaldi’s Beatus vir and Duruflé’s Requiem and the music for an award-winning Volkswagen Polo TV advert.
+He has also played on a number of radio and television broadcasts including a live broadcast of Midnight Mass from Westminster Cathedral and at the Installation of the Archbishop of Westminster (BBC television).
 He has played at many prestigious venues in London including Westminster Abbey, St Paul’s Cathedral and the Royal Albert Hall for a Prom with Jeremy Summerly and the Oxford Camerata.
-Recently he has given organ recitals in St Petersburg (2012), Notre Dame, Paris (2013 – the 850th anniversary year of the cathedral’s foundation) and the Cathedral of the Madeleine in Salt Lake City (2013).
-Later this year he will be giving a recital in Jerusalem.
+Recently he has given organ recitals in St Petersburg, Notre Dame, Paris (during the 850th anniversary year of the cathedral’s foundation) and the Cathedral of the Madeleine in Salt Lake City and Jerusalem.

-In September 2010 two of his choirs, the Cardinal Vaughan Schola Cantorum and the London Oratory Junior Choir, joined forces to sing in a performance of the Monteverdi Vespers with the Monteverdi Choir conducted by Sir John Eliot Gardiner at the Royal Albert Hall as part of the BBC Proms.
+In 2010 he directed the Children’s Chorus in a 400th anniversary performance of the Monteverdi Vespers with the Monteverdi Choir conducted by Sir John Eliot Gardiner at the Royal Albert Hall as part of the BBC Proms.
 Two further performances took place at The Sheldonian, Oxford and Durham Cathedral.

 Charles was involved in two of the Papal Liturgies on the occasion of Pope Benedict XVI’s visit to London, conducting London Brass in James MacMillan’s Tu es Petrus, commissioned for the Mass at Westminster Cathedral, and playing the organ for the Prayer Vigil at Hyde Park for a congregation of 80,000.
 Charles conducted the Children’s Chorus for the soundtrack of Harry Potter and the Deathly Hallows released in November 2010.
-He was a Gregorian Chant Director at the Church Music Association of America’s Colloquiums in Pittsburgh, Pennsylvania 2011 and Salt Lake City, Utah 2012 & 2013.
+Since 2011 he has been a Gregorian Chant Director at the Church Music Association of America’s Colloquiums in Pittsburgh, Salt Lake City, and Indianapolis.